darthmall/darthmall.net/src/weblog/node-development-docker.md

 - Starting the development environment is usually as simple as running `docker-compose up`
-- Docker Compose handles all of the networking between containers, so it's easy to configure connections between the containers
+- Docker Compose handles all of the networking between containers, so it's easy to configure connections between them
 - If I'm not deploying the application as a container, then I can usually configure an official base image in `docker-compose.yml` directly instead of having to create a `Dockerfile`